martensi1/martensi1/README.md

 new things.
 I'm passionate about pushing myself into unknown territory and challenging myself to grow.
-Whether it's building web applications, writing operating systems from scratch or diving into computer vision projects.
+Whether it's building web applications, computer vision projects or diving into writing operating systems from scratch (wich I must say is a very humbling experience).
 I'm always up for a challange!

 ## Skills